The Big Front Yard

 Not surprisingly, The Big Front Yard is often classed as a short story.
 I can see that, despite the actual word count putting it into novella territory.
 The Hugo Award committee classed it as a "novelette", a bastard literary category if there ever was one.

 It probably could have been cut down to short story size and if it were created today it would likely be more quickly paced.
-But it's a pleasure to take an hour and a half to meander through such a charmingly constructed tale.
+But it's still a pleasure to meander through such a charmingly constructed tall tale.

 — Eric McMillan